krisnova/boopkit/README.md

  - Ncat running on the server
  - Root access :)

-### Reverse Shell Stabilization
+# Reverse Shell Stabilization

 After a successful `/remote` the shell will be very unsightly.
+It is possible to use [JasonTurley.xyz](https://jasonturley.xyz/how-to-stabilize-a-reverse-shell/)'s suggestion to stablize the shell.

 Select one of the commands to run in order to start a cleaner shell.